-- Be a rising seventh through twelfth grader in the top 5 percent of his/her class as identified by school records, standardized test scores, and other recognized assessment methods.
+- Be a rising seventh grader in the top five percent of their class as identified by school records, standardized test scores, and other recognized assessment methods.

 - Show evidence of enthusiasm for and motivation toward maximizing his/her educational opportunities.

 - Qualify for funding of at least 30 percent of his/her tuition through the school’s financial aid qualification process.